 Image from i.pinimg.com

 Having a beautiful view to admire while you work is what most people would love for their home office.
 If you’re lucky enough to have a bright, beautiful window or two with some gorgeous scenery just outside, take advantage of it and set your desk or workstation up to face the view.
 Windows and a view of the outdoors can give your spirits a lift, enlighten creativity, and increase productivity, so take advantage of the window in your home office and enjoy the view while you work.

 Image from extraspace.com

-For 2020, we’re seeing a real trend for extra working space with enough desktop to accommodate extra space to work and even a second chair.
+For 2020, we’re seeing a real trend for extra long desks with enough space to accommodate extra space to work and even a second chair.

 40. The thinking chair

 Image from decor4all.com